friedpa/seeed-xiao-esp32c3-meshtastic/README.md

 ## 🐛 Troubleshooting

-**"Error no interface"**
+**"Error no LoRa TX/RX possible"**
-- Ensure antenna is connected to the SX1262
+- Ensure antenna is connected to the HT-62CT
-- Verify modules are properly seated on headers
-- Check power pins are aligned correctly
+- Check power pins or USB-C Connetor are aligned/ connected correctly

 **No nodes appear**
 - Verify region settings match nearby nodes